The Five Big Questions All New Writers Keep Asking

 5. Should I self-publish or find a traditional publisher?

 Self-publishing can give you the freedom and agency over your career that you want.
 However, it does require a large amount of legwork on your part.
 You’ll need to spend a significant amount of time marketing and networking to get your name to rise out of the heaps and heaps of self-published materials.
 You’ll need to design an eye-catching cover.
 You’ll need to hire an editor and maybe a publicist.
 You’ll need a website.
-Once you’re successful, you can hire an assistant to help with these areas.
+Once you’re successful, you can also hire an assistant to help with these areas.
 But plan to do a lot of pulling up on your own boot straps in the beginning.
 That isn’t meant to be discouraging.
 Many authors have mastered these tactics and have made a fortune with self-publishing.

 Traditional publishing, or “trad pub” as it’s often called, is a much different world.
 You’ll need to find a literary agent, in most cases, who can sell your work to a publishing house.
 This agent will stand in your corner and help you build a career as an author.
 Once published, the publishing house will help with cover design, marketing, and — maybe best of all — perfecting your book.
 Generally speaking, traditionally published authors are viewed as more professional and successful, and they open their careers to greater exposure.
 Most importantly, there’s something very romantic about holding a copy of your own book.